clafonta/ll-amplify-auth-storage-steps/docs/01-create-your-next-app-add-amplify.md

-### Create a new Next.js app with Pages Router
+### Create a new Next.js app.

-First, let's create a new Next.js app using the latest version, but opting out of the App Router .
+First, let's create a new Next.js app using the latest version.

 ```shellscript
 npx create-next-app@latest my-amplify-app